bfenetworks/bfe/docs/en_us/condition/condition_grammar.md

 ## Condition Primitive Grammar

-- Basic conditional judgment unit, format is shown as follows
+- Basic conditional judgment unit, format is shown as follows:

 ​           **FuncName( params )**

--  The number of parameters can be one or more

-- Condition Primitive Grammar
-  - The type of return value is bool
-  - Condition primitive like function definition, multiple parameters are supported in it
+- Condition primitive like function definition: FuncName is name of condition primitive; params are input parameters
+- Return value type of Condition Primitive is bool

 ## Condition Expression Grammar